 RB: There are many ways a debate can evolve.
 If it’s participatory budgeting, you put the idea in, then the city talks directly to the person putting in the idea.
 We are trying to move the co-creation aspect further down the chain.
 In many cases, we have seen somebody coming up with a good idea, and after a good debate, the policy shifted to accommodate this idea.

 We have an example from a snap election in Malta.
-The center right political party was talking to us about e-democracy platform, asking their voters to come up with ideas and it was a big hit.
-Malta is 400,000 people and we had 4,000 registered users; thousands of debates; points.
+The center right political party was talking to us about an e-democracy platform, asking their voters to come up with ideas, and it was a big hit.
+Malta is 400,000 people and we had 4,000 registered users; thousands of debates and points.
 It is a conservative catholic country, and the center left labor government had started to open rights for gay people.
 When they opened this platform, they had a lot of ideas about gay rights and a lot of debate about it.
 In the center right party, there was nobody against it but they did not have gay marriage on their official platform.
 As a result of this platform, connecting on a deeper level with their voters, they added gay marriage into their platform and now Malta is one of the leading countries in Europe on gay rights.